 **Please note that Lent in a Box was not designed for the situation we currently find ourselves in with churches not being able to physically meet.
 Lent in a Box was created to help families journey toward Easter with the assumption that families would be participating with the gifting church for Holy Week and Easter celebrations.
-If you are looking specifically for at home Holy Week or Easter activities, this is probably not the resource for you.
+If you are looking specifically for at home Holy Week or Easter activities, check out our new resource: Holy Week in a Box.

 With this downloadable resource, your church will create pizza boxes filled with all-age devotions and activities to distribute to families to help them observe Lent at home.
 Everything a family needs to do the activities will be in the box (aside from normal household supplies like markers and tape).
 We have created the devotions and activities for you.
 You will need to print the materials, buy the supplies, and pack your boxes.
 The cost to buy the needed supplies to complete the boxes will be under $4 per box.
 Since supplies are purchased in bulk, the price will vary depending on how many boxes you are making.

 Lent in a Box, Edition 2 Scope and Sequence – Each week includes a Hands on Activity, an Interactive Prayer Activity and an Encounter with Jesus Devotion.
 The activities and devotions are based on Lectionary Year A Scripture passages.

 - Week 1, February 14 – Preparing for Lent, Burying the Alleluia (Psalm 141:3)